chiseanchang0727/Projects/da_project.md

 # A/B test

-## System A invention test
+## System A strengthen test
-- For testing the influence of invention on system A:
+- For testing the influence of strengthen on system A:
     - Control group: keep the original setting
     - Treatment group: reduce the resource for system A by half